tcfkaj/Candy-Cane/README.md

 7) Converted all the data to float format for statistical analysis.
 8) Performed statistical analysis to better understand our data.
 9) Plotted the data to visualize the data over time.
-10)Checked the correlation between our variables.
+10) Checked the correlation between our variables.
-11)Saved our cleaned dataframe to the excel file 'ogclean.xlsx'.
+11) Saved our cleaned dataframe to the excel file 'ogclean.xlsx'.
+12) Categorized our data as either a HUM,DEF,or NORM.